Garden-AI/garden-backend/garden-backend-service/README.md

 - mounts ./src as shared volume (instead of COPY) so local changes propagate into the container
 - also mounts ./.env file so the app can read e.g. API_CLIENT_SECRET vars.
 The .env file does not exist in the (public) image we deploy from.
-  - your .env file should also set the `SQLALCHEMY_DATABASE_URL` var to point at your local postgres (see above)
+  - your .env file should also set the `DB_*` environent variables to point at your local postgres (see above)
 - runs uvicorn with --reload so changes you make in ./src get picked up immediately

 In addition to curl, postman etc you can also visit http://localhost:5500/docs in a browser for interactive docs that let you exercise specific endpoints.